 - Gluten free flour blend - I used Bob's Red Mill 1 to 1 GF Blend, but I have also made this recipe with King Arthur Measure for Measure.
 Starchier gluten free flour blends will work but you will need to adjust your moisture level! *Note if your blend doesn't contain Xanthan Gum, you will need this too.

 - Pumpkin - Use plain pumpkin puree, do not use pumpkin pie puree!

-- Non-dairy milk - I used almond milk but any non-dairy or regular milk should work.
+- Non-dairy milk - I used almond milk, but any non-dairy or regular milk should work.

-- Yogurt - use plain whole fat yogurt or sour cream.
+- Yogurt - use plain whole-fat yogurt or sour cream.

 - Butter - you can use vegan butter if you prefer

-How to make this cake:
+How to make gluten free chocolate pumpkin cake: